Taipan-4ik/Game-2048/README.md

 # A simple 2048 clone
-Built with JavaScript, HTML, and CSS.
+A simple clone of the classic 2048 game built with JavaScript, HTML, and CSS.
+Combine numbered tiles to reach 2048!
+Clean interface, smooth gameplay, and no external libraries.